The Sudio Elva is an emphatic, bassy experience great for traveling with.

 Outside of music, I had an interesting discovery while watching movies.
 With ANC, everything is as it is.
 Dialogue and soundtrack are in their correct places, and a little on the soft side.

-With ANC on, it was as I was dropped into the scene.
+With ANC on, it was as if I was dropped into the scene.
 Ambient sounds, as in those from the show, immediately became much more distinct.
 There was also a noticeable broadening effect; all the while with dialogue still crystal-clear.

 I can’t say anything beyond, I love this effect!
 Which then brings me to: